Here is a video demonstration:

 You can also Copy-and-Paste values into the online form or an application (most applications can Paste from clipboard):

-- In Identity Editor click the Handle icon, it will copy field value to Clipboard.
+- Open Identity in the RoboForm Editor, click the Name of the field, it will copy field value to Clipboard.

-- In your online form or application click the field to be filled and press CTRL+V or invoke Paste command using this application user interface.
+- In your online form or application click the field to be filled and press Ctrl+V or Ctrl+Insert or invoke Paste command using this application user interface.

-- You can copy and paste field combinations and entire tabs.
-The handle for a tab is at the upper left corner of the tab.
+- You can copy and paste field combinations and entire sections.
+The button to copy the whole section is at the upper right corner of the tab.

 - Credit Card